Applicants can change your responses on any pages of the EOI until you click the ‘Submit’ button or exit the EOI by turning off the internet browser.

 Yes, the fund can be used to pay a researcher who must be an Australian citizen or a permanent resident.
 These details will have to be included in the Full Applications.

-The project would need to be submitted through your University and they need to agree to be the institution that manages the funds, should you be successful.
+The project could be submitted through your University and they need to agree to be the institution that manages the funds, should you be successful.
 The research project can be conducted off-site of the University.

 Yes, you can.